Common Questions Asked by Parents

-- A: Talk to your pediatrician or review the list of typical developmental milestones.
-If you are concerned you can call our center and refer your child for an evaluation.
+A: Consult your pediatrician and review typical developmental milestones.
+If you have concerns, contact our center to refer your child for an evaluation.

-- Q: What is the cost for Early Intervention services?
+Q: What are the costs for Early Intervention services?

-- A: If your child qualifies for services, you may be charged a monthly family fee based on a sliding fee scale, which is based upon income, family size, and current medical and child care expenses.
-Families will not be denied services based on an inability to pay.
+A: If your child qualifies, you may pay a monthly fee based on a sliding scale, considering income, family size, and expenses.
+Services are not denied due to inability to pay.

-- A: Children under 36 months of age who reside in Jordan and Canyons School District boundaries, who have a significant delay in at least one area of development, or have a qualifying diagnosis may be eligible for services.
+A: Children under 36 months within the Jordan and Canyons School District boundaries, with significant developmental delays or a qualifying diagnosis, may be eligible.

-- Q: What is included in early intervention services and where are services provided?
+Q: What services are included in Early Intervention, and where are they provided?

-- Q: What is an Individualized Family Service Plan or IFSP?
+Q: What is an Individualized Family Service Plan (IFSP)?

 Early Intervention Definitions/Terms